Car accidents are one of the most common causes of serious injuries in San Bernardino.

 What to Do After a Car Accident in San Bernardino

-It is easy to get overwhelmed and frustrated in the aftermath of a car accident in San Bernardino.
-However, it is important to try to stay calm and remember the steps you need to take to protect yourself and begin building your injury claim.
+However, it is important to try to stay calm and consider the steps you need to take to protect yourself and preserve information related to your injury claim.

-If you can, take the following actions:
+If you are able, consider taking the following actions:

 - Check yourself and others for injuries.